clareaulab/clareau-lab-website-old/protocols/mitotracing/index.md

 lineage tracing in humans via mitochondrial DNA mutations.
 Most of these works have been collaborative efforts with the [Leif Ludwig](https://www.mdc-berlin.de/ludwig) Lab while we were trainees with Aviv Regev and Vijay Sankaran.
-See a summary of these major technologies, software, and informal guidelines below.
+See a summary of these major technologies, software, biological results, and informal guidelines below.

 ## Interested in mitochondrial tracing?